cloud-native-canada/k8s_setup_tools/docs/shell_setup.md

 Mac OSX default shell is now `zsh` so we'll focus on ZSH now on.
 ZSH is also widely available in Linux and may somtimes be the default too.

 !!! note "ZSH deprecation warning"
     To get rid of the deprecation warning in OSX, export this variable in your shell.
-I recommend adding it to your `.zshrc` file:
+Add it to your `.zshrc` file for persistance:

     ```bash linenums="1" title="~/.zshrc"
     export BASH_SILENCE_DEPRECATION_WARNING=1